-If it's a single family home or anything up to a four unit property it will be much more profitable to manage it on your own.
-Good property managers do exist but can be tough to find.
+If it's a single-family home or anything up to a four-unit property it will be much more profitable to manage it on your own.
+Good property managers do exist but can be tough to find (click here for 6 things to look for when interviewing a property manager).
 Property maintenance and unexpected repairs can eat up cash flow at an alarming rate, especially when you pay a premium via a property manager to handle these expenses.

 6. In your opinion, what is the most sound type of real estate investment? (ex.
 Flip, buy-hold-rent, etc.)